iva2k/svelte-blank-20220525/CREATING.md

 </div>
 ```

-And add the page to the header links:
+Add the page to the PureHeader links:

 ```js
 <header>